danloveg/powershell-profile/README.md

-# powershell-profile
+# Powershell Profile
-Powershell Profile with tools that I frequently use
+My Windows Powershell profile with tools that I frequently use